Dark Information in Black Hole with $\lambda\varphi$ Fluid: Introduction

 \section{Introduction}

+{The presence of black holes is one of the important predictions of general relativity, and this prediction has been proven to be true by the LIGO-Virgo collaborations through the direct observation of gravitational waves \cite{LIGOScientific:2016aoc}.
+In recent years, there are a large number of works on the study of black holes, such as the black hole shadow, deflection angle, quasinormal modes, thermodynamic phase transitions and other topics \cite{Liu:2020yqa,Cai:2021sag,Wei:2021bwy,Wang:2021art,Cimdiker:2021cpz,Okyay:2021nnh,Ovgun:2021ttv,Long:2020wqj,Cadoni:2021jer,Javed:2019ynm}.}

-It is well known that gravitation, quantum theory, and thermodynamics were connected deeply by Hawking radiation of black holes and a lot of success has been achieved.
+It is well known that gravitation, quantum theory, and thermodynamics {are connected} deeply by Hawking radiation of black holes and a lot of success has been achieved.
 However, black hole radiation also raises some puzzles.
 One serious puzzle is the information loss paradox proposed by Hawking \cite{Hawking1976paradox}.
 By using the semiclassical approximation, he found that the emitted radiation is exactly thermal and is determined only by the geometry of the black hole outside the horizon.
-So the radiation has nothing to do with the detailed structure of the body that collapsed to form the black hole.
+Therefore, the radiation has nothing to do with the detailed structure of the body that {collapses} to form the black hole.
 Since there are correlations between the accessible degrees of freedom outside the horizon and the inaccessible degrees of freedom behind the horizon, the radiation detected by observers outside the horizon is in a mixed state.
 After the black hole completely evaporates, the radiation is the whole system.
-Therefore, an initially pure quantum state of the body that can be precisely known has evolved to a mixed state that cannot be predicted with certainty.
-There is a contradiction that the usual principles of relativity and quantum theory forbid the evolution of a pure state to a mixed state.
-This is the information loss paradox \cite{Preskill9209058}.
+Therefore, an initially pure quantum state of the body that can be precisely known has evolved to a mixed state that cannot be predicted with certainty. {However, this contradicts with the unitarity of operators required by quantum mechanics, for which the evolution of a pure state to a mixed state is forbidden.} This is the information loss paradox \cite{Preskill9209058}.